chukharev/520/README.md

  - development of an automated writing evaluation tool/grammar checker
  - a natural-language understanding module for a (spoken) dialog system

-Assessment: a short paper documenting the final project (Introduction, Methods, Results, Discussion) (30% of grade)
+Assessment: a short paper documenting the final project - 30 points max, according to the following rubric:
+- clear and effective delivery of the Introduction section - 5 points;
+- precise, succint, and reproducible description of methodology - 10 points;
+- clear, correct, and unbiased presentation of results (empirical findings or system evaluation) - 10 points;
+- discussion of findings within the broader context of research in applied linguistics - 5 points.